vo0doO/generator-a3/README.md

 Overview

     ├── client
-    │   ├── app                 - All of our app specific components go in here │   ├── assets              - Custom assets: fonts, images, etc… │   ├── components          - Our reusable components, non-specific to to our app │
+    │   ├── app                 - All of our app specific sdk go in here │   ├── assets              - Custom assets: fonts, images, etc… │   ├── sdk          - Our reusable sdk, non-specific to to our app │
     ├── e2e                     - Our protractor end to end tests
     │
     └── server
-        ├── api                 - Our apps server api ├── auth                - For handling authentication with different auth strategies ├── components          - Our reusable or app-wide components ├── config              - Where we do the bulk of our apps configuration │   └── local.env.js    - Keep our environment variables out of source control │   └── environment     - Configuration specific to the node environment
+        ├── api                 - Our apps server api ├── auth                - For handling authentication with different auth strategies ├── sdk          - Our reusable or app-wide sdk ├── config              - Where we do the bulk of our apps configuration │   └── local.env.js    - Keep our environment variables out of source control │   └── environment     - Configuration specific to the node environment